 Do Vapes Set Off Smoke Alarms?

 Do vapes set off smoke alarms?
-Speaking as an avid vape enthusiast, rummaging through the information reveals it to be true, vape devices and the vapor they produce can potentially set off smoke alarms, especially in enclosed spaces.
+Speaking as an avid vape enthusiast, rummaging through the information reveals it to be true, vape devices and the vapor they produce can potentially set off smoke alarms.

 Related blogs: How Do Vape Detectors Work?

-Most smoke alarms are designed to detect the presence of smoke particles in the air, which can indicate a fire hazard.
+Most smoke alarms are designed to detect smoke particles, which indicate potential fire hazards.

 Does vaping on a plane set off a smoke alarm?